sqlxpert/lights-off-aws/README.md

-Most method names can be derived mechanically if you use the same verb in the method name and the tag key, and break the resource type name into words. words.
+Most method names can be derived mechanically if you use the same verb in the method name and the tag key, and break the resource type name into words.
 Given the tag key `sched-start` and the words `DB` and `Cluster` , the method name `start_db_cluster` follows.

 Optionally, you can add a dictionary of static keyword arguments.
 You can also sub-class the `AWSOp` class if a method requires truly complex arguments.

 The AWS Backup `start_backup_job` method takes an Amazon Resource Name (ARN), whose format is standard for all resource types.
-As long as AWS Backup supports resource type in question, there is nothing special to do.
+As long as AWS Backup supports the resource type that you want, there is nothing special to do.

+Adding statements like the one below to the Identity and Access Management (IAM) policy for the role used by the "do" AWS Lambda function authorizes operations on a new resource type.
+You must also authorize the role used by the "find" function to describe (list) resources of the new type.

 ```yaml
           - Effect: Allow